buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/integration-testing-strategy.md

 ### Bot-to-bot

 This test asserts that a bot can route a classified message to another bot via DMR.
 This represents steps 6 and 7 from [Milestones.md](https://github.com/buerokratt/Project-Documentation-Management/blob/main/Milestones.md) and milestone 2

+Setup: The test may need to ensure that the bots used in the test are enrolled to CentOps.
+This will happen via the CentOps APIs.

 Input: Test requests that mock bot generates a classified message with all appropriate headers and submits it to DMR.